COVID: High medical expenses take toll on poor families in India | DW | 05.07.2021

 Anindita Gupta, a resident of the eastern city of Kolkata, said she had to sell some of her jewelry to pay for the treatment of her brother-in-law at a private hospital.

-Her brother-in-law, who had contracted COVID, needed the support of an ECMO, which is used to pump and oxygenate a patient's blood outside the body.
+Her brother-in-law, who had contracted COVID-19, needed the support of an ECMO, which is used to pump and oxygenate a patient's blood outside the body.

-So, at the end of May, he had been transferred to a private hospital in the city from another hospital that didn't have the ECMO facility.
+At the end of May he was transferred to a private clinic from another hospital that didn't have the ECMO facility.

-Anindita said her family was now staring at a total bill of close to 3 million rupees ($40,000, €33,670).
-They had paid 650,000 rupees to the hospital he was first admitted to and another 2.25 million rupees to the one where he's currently receiving treatment.
+Anindita said her family was then faced with a bill of close to 3 million rupees ($40,000, €33,670).
+They had paid 650,000 rupees to the hospital he was first admitted to and another 2.25 million rupees to the one where he is currently receiving treatment.

-The family has sold off a car to partly meet the expenses.
-Even if her brother-in-law returns home healthy, she said the trauma of financial burden will remain for a long time.
+The family has sold their car to help meet the expense.
+Even if her brother-in-law returns home healthy, Anindita said the financial burden will weigh heavily on them for some time.
 "He has no idea of what has happened so far," Anindita said.

-Anindita's family is one among the thousands of families in India who have had to incur high medical expenses during the nation's calamitous second coronavirus wave.
+Anindita's family is one of thousands in India who have incurred high medical expenses during the nation's calamitous second coronavirus wave.

 Complete data to assess the impact of the second wave on people's finances is still not available, but a recent report by the State Bank of India concluded that medical expenses could rise by as much as 11% on average for families because of COVID-related hospitalizations.